-Froyle Wildlife ‘walks and talks’ list for 2018 so far.
+Froyle Wildlife ‘walks and talks’ list for 2018.

-- Thursday 8th March 7.30pm, Village Hall, talk ‘My family and 50 other animals’ by natural history writer Dominic Couzens.
+- Thursday 8th March 7.30pm, Village Hall, talk ‘My family and 50 other animals’ by natural history author Dominic Couzens.
+Discover our British mammals.

-- Tuesday 15th May 7.30pm, Village Hall, talk ‘Wild Orchids of Hampshire‘ by Rosemary Webb.
+- Tuesday 15th May 7.30pm, Village Hall, talk ‘Wild Orchids of Hampshire‘ by expert and photographer Rosemary Webb.